 "Libido is related to the level of testosterone," says Dr Almallah.
 "If your testosterone is low, your libido will be low."

-Men who have low testosterone are sometimes prescribed testosterone replacement that comes in gel, tablet, capsule, and injection forms.
+Men who have low testosterone are sometimes prescribed testosterone replacement that comes in gel, tablet, capsule, patch and injection forms.
 Although testosterone can boost libido, it does not always improve a man's erection.
 Also, testosterone may reduce a man’s sperm count and negatively affect his fertility, so it is not recommended for couples who are looking to conceive.

-Impotence, or erectile dysfunction (ED), is not the same as loss of libido, but when you experience one, sooner or later you are likely to feel the other as well.
+Impotence, or erectile dysfunction (ED), is not the same as loss of libido, but when you experience one, sooner or later you are more likely to feel the other as well.

 "If someone's got a physical problem that they then worry about, to break that cycle and have a few good evenings where everything works better than usual, gives men a chance to get their confidence back and to break that cycle of worry, which has been deflating things," says Dr Austen.
 "It is a purely, temporary, physical intervention but most erectile dysfunction has at least an element of anxiety in it, so you're breaking that cycle of anxious thinking, raising their confidence and getting their self-esteem back so that they can enjoy sex again rather than dread it."

 Sometimes, not being able to get an erection is a sign of a more serious underlying health problem, such as heart disease.
-If you speak to your GP, he will assess your overall health before prescribing ED medicines.
+If you speak to your GP, he will assess your overall health before prescribing ED medication.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information